evanwill/openrefine-b/content/1-data.md

 nav: Data
 ---

-One of Refine's strengths is the flexibility to handle all sorts of data from all sorts of sources:
+One of Refine's strengths is the flexibility to handle all sorts of data from all sorts of sources.

 {% capture formats %}
 <span class="term">Import formats:</span> CSV, TSV, custom separator, Excel, ODS spreadsheet, XML, JSON, RDF, Google Sheets, MARC, line-based text...